 We appreciate historical factors and systemic barriers within Canadian society which are replicated and magnified in the Canadian research ecosystem.
 These impact the scientific career trajectories of women and other underrepresented groups, including (but not limited to): stereotypes that define roles and expectations; lack of role models/mentors; rigid promotional structures; challenges associated with paid work and family life balance; and sexual orientation, ethnicity, and ableism-related prejudices.

 The CHF Alliance is comprised of 42% women, 11% Indigenous persons, and 27% identifying as a visible minorities from 29 academic centres in Canada and 5 international, and 8 provinces and 1 territory.
 We will follow processes and structures that promote equity in Network functioning and participation.
 Our approach will involve efforts at recruiting and training staff and researchers, emphasizing a culture of inclusion and periodic review and evaluation from an EDI perspective.

-Co-led by PHRI’s Michael McGillion and Eva Lonn, with B Clarke, A Krahn, M Bains, L West, D Banner and M Bains, the network’s KM plan is process-based and consultative with each target population to develop and create content and follow similar processes with partners and across the Network to develop customized approaches.
+Led by Brian Clarke – current president, Canadian Cardiac Transplant network – with A Krahn, M Bains, L West, D Banner, M Bains, and PHRI’s Michael McGillion and Eva Lonn, the network’s KM plan is process-based and consultative with each target population to develop and create content and follow similar processes with partners and across the Network to develop customized approaches.
 We will integrate the principles of EDI inclusive of Indigenous organizations and underrepresented minorities, and the recruitment of professionals close to underserviced ethnic and demographic groups.

 Target Populations for Knowledge and Learning: